 Korean visas should be obtained from a Korean consulate or embassy in any foreign country with which the Republic of Korea has diplomatic relations.
 The required documents vary depending upon the applicable visa status.
 The Korean Consulate concerned may also require additional documents and these documents may be different at each Korean Consulate.

 Foreign exchange issues

 As the government has been stepping up its efforts to clamp down on offshore tax evasion, rules of the Foreign Exchange Transaction Act have been amended to address such efforts.
-A change to the foreign exchange transaction regulations allows the Customs Service and the Financial Supervisory Service (FSS) to request each other access to the respective party’s probing into foreign exchange transactions unless there is a justifiable reason to decline such a request.
-Effective from September 2013, the amended rules provide a legal framework to allow the Customs Service and the FSS to team up for the joint inspection of hybrid transactions.
+The foreign exchange transaction regulations allow the Customs Service and the Financial Supervisory Service (FSS) to request each other access to the respective party’s probing into foreign exchange transactions unless there is a justifiable reason to decline such a request.
+The rules provide a legal framework to allow the Customs Service and the FSS to team up for the joint inspection of hybrid transactions.
 Previously, depending on the transaction type, the examination authority of foreign exchange transactions was divided between the Customs Service (commodity exports/imports) and the FSS (service and capital transaction).